thorn-lab/coronavirus_structural_task_force/README.md

 ## Why?

-During this time of crisis, we basically decided to put or brains to where our hearts are.
-We hope to make a small difference for the cure of COVID-19.
+We are methods developers in structural biology.
+During this time of crisis, we  decided to put or brains to where our hearts are.
+We hope this can make a (small) difference for the cure of COVID-19.

-## Download for non git users
+## Download for non-git users

 This is a project in progress.
 While we strongly suggest users to work with Git so that they can synchronize with us conveniently, there is also a possibility to fetch the most recent update as a zip package by clicking the Green Button "Clone or download" and "Download Zip".